xxc3nsoredxx/sedutil/README.md

 ```

 ## Finalize
-To finalize the drive, switch out of the shadow MBR and power off by running the following commands:
+To finalize the drive, switch out of the shadow MBR and power off the machine by running the following commands:
 ```
 sedutil-cli --setmbrdone on <password> /dev/nvme0 poweroff